K33TY/Jif-Sif-to-Fabric/Docs/Log.md

 **Missing Functionality**
 The calendar app in the version of sif that I downloaded is missing it's preamble.js file, and therefore cannot access the onkeypress events that alledgedly change the color.
 [TODO:](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Log.md#list-of-todos) Will need to see if someone can locate preamble.js file for the SIF Calendar.

+Found that preamble.js is in the src folder in sif and not in the example folders.
+Tried several ways of trying to get it to load in Jetty, but so far it's not working.

 -------------

 # List of TODOs